 If one assumes that the conditional probability of a freeze is constant, then the realization of a freeze and its corresponding temperature level will measure the "freeze surprise" and therefore the supply shock (albeit functionally).
 There are strong reasons to question the assumption that the probability of a freeze is constant.
-For example, at the very least, the probability will vary with the time of the year.
-However, more important, there is information provided to the marketplace about the likelihood and severity of freezes throughout the year.
-In particular, the U.S. National Weather Service provides 12, 24 and 72 hour forecasts that the market should incorporate in its assessment.
+At the very least, the probability will vary with the time of the year.
+More important, there is information provided to the marketplace about the likelihood and severity of freezes throughout the year.
+For example, the U.S. National Weather Service provides 12, 24 and 72 hour forecasts that the market should incorporate in its assessment.
 These issues are addressed in the next subsection in some detail.

 The functional form of the return-temperature relation is unknown, but is certainly nonlinear.
 We assume that such a relation exists, and attempt to characterize the function empirically.
-We investigate four different specifications for this relation.
+We investigate several different specifications for this relation.
+The relation between FCOJ returns and weather is theoretically only relevant around freezing temperatures; thus, we can ignore the seasons outside of winter.
+Further, the functional relation between these variables may depend on whether a freeze has occurred, so we condition on pre-freeze winters.